 Diagnosis of PCOS

-The signs and symptoms of PCOS can be hard to pinpoint, as they may overlap with some symptoms of puberty, insulin resistance, diabetes, or other hormonal disorders.
-To diagnose PCOS, a physician will typically perform three procedures: a review of the patient's medical history, a physical exam, and laboratory tests.
+The signs and symptoms of PCOS can be hard to pinpoint as they may overlap with symptoms of puberty, insulin resistance, diabetes, or other hormonal disorders.

 Complications of PCOS

-Three levels of approaches can be considered for treating PCOS symptoms.
-These are categorized as: (1) Lifestyle Changes, (2) Alternative Medicine, and (3) Pharmaceutical and Surgical Options.
+There are three levels of approaches that can be considered for treating PCOS, depending on symptom severity and a woman's reproductive plans: (1) Lifestyle Changes, (2) Alternative Medicine, and (3) Conventional Medicine.

 Lifestyle Changes for PCOS